The Art Of Scripting HTTP Requests Using Curl

 The Uniform Resource Locator format is how you specify the address of a particular resource on the Internet.
 You know these, you have seen URLs like https://curl.se or https://yourbank.com a million times.
 RFC 3986 is the canonical spec.
 And yeah, the formal name is not URL, it is URI.

-The host name is usually resolved using DNS or your /etc/hosts file to an IP address and that's what curl will communicate with.
+The host name is usually resolved using DNS or your /etc/hosts file to an IP address and that is what curl will communicate with.
 Alternatively you specify the IP address directly in the URL instead of a name.

 For development and other trying out situations, you can point to a different IP address for a host name than what would otherwise be used, by using curl's

 curl --resolve www.example.org:80:127.0.0.1 http://www.example.org/

 Each protocol curl supports operates on a default port number, be it over TCP or in some cases UDP.
 Normally you do not have to take that into consideration, but at times you run test servers on other ports or similar.
 Then you can specify the port number in the URL with a colon and a number immediately following the host name.
 Like when doing HTTP to port 1234:

 The port number you specify in the URL is the number that the server uses to offer its services.
 Sometimes you may use a proxy, and then you may need to specify that proxy's port number separately from what curl needs to connect to the server.
 Like when using a HTTP proxy on port 4321:

 curl --proxy http://proxy.example.org:4321 http://remote.example.org/